Hybrid Events Simplified: A Step-by-Step Guide

 Determining a clear budget and assessing tech needs from the start is essential to keeping your hybrid fundraising events on track.
 Factors to consider for hybrid events include:

-• It is vital to know your audience, their needs, and financial availability.
-Are you planning a corporate hybrid fundraiser, which encompasses a greater budget or will it be a crowdfunding event with individuals obtaining donations from family and friends?
+- It is essential to understand your audience, their needs, and financial capabilities.
+Are you planning a corporate hybrid fundraiser, which involves a larger budget, or will it be a crowdfunding event where individuals solicit donations from family and friends?

-• Understand that not all your participants will have access to technology or the internet.
-Make sure they will be included, either in person or suggest a tech meeting bubble so that no one is excluded.
+- Understand that not all participants have access to technology or the internet.
+Ensure they are included, either in person or suggest a virtual meeting so that no one is excluded.

-• If you are planning a dual fundraiser (live events with virtual activities), consider the cost of both events.
+- If you are planning a dual fundraiser (combining live events with virtual activities), consider the total cost of both events.

-• Travel accessibility is important to consider in your budget – how will participants, volunteers, and staff get to and from the event and how much will that cost?
+- Travel accessibility is a crucial consideration in your budget – how will participants, volunteers, and staff travel to and from the event, and what will that cost?

-• Be clear with your goals from the start and set a fundraising event budget that includes tech support, organization and development costs, event staffing if needed and remote participant’s technology requests.
+- Be clear about your goals and set an event budget that includes tech support, organization and development costs, event staffing, and any technology requests from remote participants.

-• The timeline is crucial to a successful and fluid hybrid event.
-By casting a wider net to increase the reach of your supporters, you will need to consider their individual needs.
-Once you manage to engage globally, you must think about what time to run your hybrid event to suit everyone.
-Choose a time that is convenient for all attendees.
-Hybrids don’t have to be just a one-day event, so if you think it best suits your supporters’ needs, extend the duration so nobody misses out.
-However, make sure you have a cut-off date so that you can close your fundraiser properly and don’t lose vital engagement with your participants.
+- The timeline is crucial to a successful and fluid hybrid event.
+Consider the optimal time to suit the most attendees.
+Hybrids don’t have to be a one-day event, so if you think it best suits your supporters’ needs, extend the duration so nobody misses out.
+Ensure you close your fundraiser properly and avoid losing vital engagement with your participants.

-• If you are organizing a hybrid fundraiser with an online auction or charity raffle, make sure to set a budget for your prizes and tickets.
-Try to get as many items donated to reduce costs and procure them with plenty of time before your fundraiser.
+- If you are organizing a hybrid fundraiser with an online auction or charity raffle, ensure that you set a budget for prizes and tickets.
+Try to obtain as many donated items as possible to reduce costs.
 Take a look at our best raffle fundraising prize ideas and learn how to get them donated.

 STEP 4: Choose The Best Virtual Fundraising Platform And Plan Your Virtual Engagement

 Once you have set your budget and assessed the technical requirements of your hybrid fundraiser, make sure to choose the best virtual fundraising platform to host it.
 DoJiggy offers cutting-edge software to cover all your needs for a successful hybrid event.
-Our hybrid fundraising platform provides the perfect way to maximize donations by offering silent auctions and support for multiple fundraising opportunities, ranging from golf events to raffles to e-commerce stores.
+Our hybrid fundraising platform offers the perfect way to maximize donations by providing silent auctions and support for multiple fundraising opportunities, ranging from golf events to raffles and e-commerce stores.

-Prioritize planning your virtual engagement, as with many hybrid events, most of your participants will likely take part online.
+Prioritize planning your virtual engagement, as many participants will likely participate online.
 It’s crucial to ensure that online supporters feel as involved in the fundraiser as the attendees at the in-person live event.
 To achieve this, here are a few ideas:

-• Pre-record videos and content to show to the online participants so that you have some extra breathing space when the hybrid event is live.
+- Pre-record videos and content to show to online participants, so you have some extra breathing room when the hybrid event is live.
 You can screen these videos at the event so both the virtual and in-person attendees can enjoy them together.
 Also, by offering these videos and content pieces on demand, you add a high level of flexibility, allowing your supporters to stream them in their own time, reach a wider audience, and obtain more donations.

-• Why not set up a personalized music playlist to make everyone feel involved and united as they are taking part and listening to the same songs?
+- Why not set up a personalized music playlist to make everyone feel involved and united as they participate and listen to the same songs?

 STEP 5: Allow Plenty of Time to Promote Your Fundraising Event